SaadiaAdnan/User-Engagement-Analysis-of-TeacherMatic-using-Python-Google-Colab-/README.md

 ## Key Visual Insights

 Add your charts here:
 - AI usage frequency distribution

+ ###  The ANOVA test was used to determine whether there are statistically significant differences in teaching experience across different levels of AI usage frequency.

+- If p < 0.05: significant difference between groups
+- If p ≥ 0.05: no statistically significant difference found

+This helps identify whether AI adoption varies meaningfully across educator groups.

 - Experience vs AI adoption
 - Correlation heatmap

+### The heatmap shows relationships between AI usage frequency and other key variables such as teaching experience and perceived usefulness.

+Stronger correlations suggest potential behavioural links between educator characteristics and AI adoption.
 - Perceived usefulness vs concerns

 ---